Call for scores: 2021 Minnesota Orchestra Composer Institute

-The Minnesota Orchestra Composer Institute offers a unique week-long intensive immersion into the world of a major American symphony orchestra culminating in a concert performance and live broadcast on Minnesota Public Radio.
-Under the guidance of Pulitzer Prize-winning composer and Institute Director, Kevin Puts, up to seven composers will have orchestral works rehearsed and performed by the Minnesota Orchestra and will participate in a series of seminars on musical, career, and professional development topics in collaboration with the American Composers Forum.
-All works selected for the 2020 Composer Institute Institute will be performed in a public concert conducted by Music Director Osmo Vänskä on Friday, January 10, 2020, at 8 p.m.
+The Minnesota Orchestra Composer Institute, co-presented by the Minnesota Orchestra and American Composers Orchestra, offers a unique week-long intensive immersion into the world of a major American symphony orchestra, culminating in a concert performance and live broadcast on Minnesota Public Radio.
+Under the guidance of Pulitzer Prize-winning composer and Institute Director Kevin Puts, up to seven composers will have orchestral works rehearsed and performed by the Minnesota Orchestra and will participate in a series of seminars on musical, career, and professional development topics in collaboration with American Composers Orchestra.
+All works selected for the Institute will be performed in a public concert conducted by Music Director Osmo Vänskä on Friday, May 14, 2021.

 More about the Composer Institute